ooaklee/ghatd/docs/getting-started/pricer/README.md

 Features do not have a formal lifecycle — they are always available once created, and are removed via soft delete.

-## BMS Read Endpoints for Companion App
+## BMS Read Endpoints for Client integration

 The billing manager service exposes **read-only** pricing endpoints designed for frontend and Companion app consumption.
 These endpoints require no authentication.